ubc-cpsc455-2024S/project-14_resting_shark/README.md

 Antonia: I primarily helped with developing the components and frontend for the landing, login and registration pages.
 I ensured there was proper validation for registering the users.
 I also helped with the profile editing page ensuring we had an update endpoint for the new information.

+Daichi: I created the MultipleChoice component, ensuring it followed the design prototype and project theme.
+I centralized and streamlined the correctness logic for each question type within the Lesson component.
+Collaborated with EH on lesson generation using the OpenAI API, including implementation of the UI and backend endpoint for the PDF-to-Text-to-Lesson process with the pdf-parse library.
+Implemented an AI Helper for virtual assistance using OpenAI's createChat method.
+Designed the UI for the completed lesson page and debugged the issue in the submission process.

 ## Prototypes
 <img src="images/prototype.jpg" width="400px">